vlad-oles/dgh/README.md

               [0, 0, 0, 0]])
 Y += Y.T

 # Find an upper bound of the Gromov–Hausdorff distance.
+In this case, dGH(X, Y) = 0.5.
 dGH = dgh.ub(X, Y)
 ```